skuzzle/jeve/README.md

 ## Asynchronous event delegation
 One key feature of jeve is that it hides the event delegation strategy from the actual source of the event.
-So if you decide that all of your `UserEvents` should be fired within a dedicated event thread, you simply need to modify the creation of the `EventProvider`:
+If you decide that all of your `UserEvents` should be fired within a dedicated event thread, you simply need to modify the creation of the `EventProvider`: